 What do a bunch of designers have to say about court cases?

 Consider for a moment that building a case is like building a structure.
 It requires the coordinated effort of many experts led by a strong vision of what could be.
 The attorney is like the architect, who analyzes the project’s design objectives, then comes up with a detailed plan to achieve the best outcome for the client.
 In order to execute the plan, they lead a formidable team of skilled professionals, and craft many solutions along the way.

 Now consider that building a structure is like building a case.
 Architecture, like advocacy, can be understood as an argument: a bold assertion that, given the constraints (of site, budget, regulations, etc.), this is how we should occupy space.
-Similarly, legal arguments are bold assertions that, given the constraints (a.k.a., the statues and the evidence), this is how we should understand a case.
+Similarly, legal arguments are bold assertions that, given the constraints (a.k.a., the statutes and the evidence), this is how we should understand a case.